 Bad For: Portability, Affordability, Battery Life

-If you're a power user or gamer, a laptop with an HQ processor is probably your best choice.
-HQ Series processors have four cores, instead of the two you find on U and Y series CPUs.
-Thanks to hyper-threading, the Core i7 units can actually have 8 concurrent threads.
-HQ processors also have a TDP of 45 watts, which means that the laptops holding them are either going to have poor battery life or giant batteries.
-Because they generate more heat than U series chips, you won't find HQ CPUs in super-light or thin laptops.
+If you're a power user or gamer, a laptop with an H processor is probably your best choice.
+H Series processors have six or eight cores instead of the four you'll find on most other Intel CPUs.
+H-series processors also have a TDP of 45 watts, which means that the laptops holding them are either going to have poor battery life or large batteries.
+Because they generate more heat than U series chips, you won't find H CPUs in super-light or thin laptops.

 U Series: Everyday Performance

 Good For: Productivity, Content Consumption, Battery Life

 Bad For: Gaming, Professional Animation

 If you're looking for a "typical" laptop experience with solid performance and the possibility of good battery life, then an Intel U Series is for you.
 In particular, a Core i5 U-series CPU such as the Core i5-1135G7 should be more than adequate for most everyday users, whether they are consumers who want to surf the web or business users who need to edit spreadsheets.
 There is a reason the HP Envy 13 is the best value laptop on the market.

 As of spring 2021 many mainstream and business laptops are shipping with Intel 11th Gen Core chips which come with four cores and 8 threads.

 Most U Series processors have a TDP of 12-28W, which is the sweet spot between solid performance and good battery life, but does require active cooling in the form of a fan.
 There are a few U series CPUs with 28-watt TDPs, though only a handful of laptops use them.
 With a large battery and a power-efficient screen, U series laptops can get well over 10 hours of endurance with some high-end systems getting closer to 20 hours.